fzerorubigd/zacman/README.md

-# antigo
+# zacman

-Antigo, a simple zsh package manager in go
+zacman, a simple zsh package manager in go

 ## Goal